-Essential oils also offer themselves as no other means to make your own massage oils and lubricant.
+Essential oils also offer themselves as no other means of making your own massage oils and lubricant (lubricant).
 To make a massage oil, you can use almost any neutral base oil as a base.
 I prefer to use jojoba, almond and fractionated coconut oil.

 Some essential oils such as peppermint, black pepper, clove or cinnamon have a tingling effect on the skin.
-You can use this for an erotic massage oil, but also think of ice cubes with some drops of essential oil or how about chocolate with peppermint or wild orange which you melt and after cooling a bit let drip on the skin?
-Be careful with this to prevent burning and first discuss it with your partner.
+You can use this for an erotic massage oil, but also think about ice cubes with some drops of essential oil, for example, or how about chocolate with peppermint or wild orange that you melt and drip on the skin after cooling a bit?
+Do be careful with this to avoid burning and discuss it with your partner first.
 Pain is not sexually stimulating for everyone.

-If you’re making your own lubricant, stick to food grade coconut oil.
+If you make your own lubricant, stick to edible-quality coconut oil.
 Coconut oil has many benefits for the health of the vaginal skin and flora.
-And if you use a little cold swirled, organic honey in the mix… you know yourself what you can do with this then!
-For a lubricant it is advisable to be very careful with the possible addition of essential oil, it is better to leave it out completely, especially when you have a sensitive skin
+And if you use a little cold swirled, organic honey in the mix … you know yourself what you can then do with this!
+For a lubricant, it is advisable to be very careful about possibly adding essential oil, better to leave it out of it altogether, especially if you have sensitive skin

-Never use the essential oils undiluted on the skin at all, but always mix them with a massage oil.
-Stop using an oil if your skin shows an undesirable reaction.
+Never use essential oils undiluted on the skin at all, but mix them with a massage oil each time.
+Stop using an oil when your skin shows an undesirable reaction.
 Have you never used an essential oil before?
-Then it is wise to first test how your skin reacts to it.
+Then it is wise to test how your skin reacts to it first.

 Here I give you the most famous stimulating essential oils, which you can use well for your own blends for aromatherapy during sex and my most favorite recipes:

 - Black Pepper: a warming, spicy oil that supports healthy circulation.
-The aroma stimulates (eating) lust, literally and sexually.
+The aroma stimulates (food) lust, literally and sexually.

 - Cinnamon: warming and lust enhancing oil with a sweet and spicy fragrance.
-Cinnamon also supports healthy circulation.
+Cinnamon also supports healthy blood flow.

-- Sandalwood: an exotic fragrance, which gives each individual a different aroma and therefore different pheromones.
+- Sandalwood: an exotic fragrance, which creates a different aroma and therefore different pheromones in each individual.
 This allows you to create a very personal perfume.
 The aroma of Sandalwood supports emotional openness.

-- Ylang ylang: a floral fragrance, which increases sexual desire.
-One of the most powerful aphrodisiacs among essential oils.
+- Ylang ylang: a floral fragrance that increases sexual desire.
+One of the most potent aphrodisiacs among essential oils.
 Uniquely soothing, cooling and euphoric at the same time, Ylang Ylang has a calming effect and supports healthy blood circulation.
 When sexuality causes tension and moments of stress, Ylang Ylang is soothing.

-- Rose: a sensual fragrance, which is emotionally good for opening the heart energy.
+- Rose: a sensual fragrance, emotionally good for opening the heart energy.

-- Jasmine: a floral fragrance, improves mood and energy, works well for women.
+- Jasmine: a floral fragrance, improves mood and energy, works great for women.
 Stands for strong relationships and removes nervousness and feelings of inadequacy.

-- Patchouli: a woody musk scent that balances the sex drive, excellent for men.
-Helps with being in the here and now and improves relaxation and arousal.
+- Patchouli: a woody musk fragrance that balances the sex drive, excellent for men.
+Helps with being in the here and now and enhances relaxation and arousal.

-- Ginger: a warm, sweet oil, which supports healthy circulation and stimulates openness in both men and women.
+- Ginger: a warm, sweet oil that supports healthy circulation and stimulates openness in both men and women.
 Increases passion and lust.

-- Wild Orange & Lime: both oils are ideal in combination with other essential oils, they represent playfulness and fun and lift the mood.
+- Wild Orange & Lime: both oils are ideal in combination with other essential oils, they represent playfulness and fun and elevate the mood.

-- Clary Sage: a gentle oil that supports healthy hormone balance for both women and men.
+- Clary Sage: a gentle oil that supports healthy hormone balance for both women and also men.

-- Lavender.
-What’s Lavender not good for?
+- Lavender: what is Lavender actually not good for?
 Such a versatile oil, so powerful in its spectrum of action and yet so soothing.
-Lavender relaxes and nurtures and is therefore ideal for any relationship
+Lavender relaxes and nurtures and hence is ideal for any relationship

-We are hosting a webinar with the theme “50 Shades of Essential Oils”.
-You’ll also learn an ear reflex massage technique during the webinar that you can use to increase libido.
+We are hosting a webinar with the theme “50 Shades of Essential Oils.”
+You will also learn an ear reflex massage technique during the webinar, which you can use to increase libido.

 Are you inspired and want to get started with the oils?